lee-CS/admin/pa2/README.md

 In order to view a sensitive page, the user must be authenticated.
 You should use a form with a username/password that is shipped to a server-side script that tests the information against the database.
-Logging in should yield one of three situations, each of which should be handled differently.
+Logging in should yield one of two situations, each of which should be handled differently.

-* Username OR password are invalid: Complain that the user-password combination is invalid.
+* Username is invalid: Complain that the username does not exist.
-* Username-password combo is valid: Take the user to the logged in home page.
+* Username-password combo is valid: Complain that Username-password combo is valid.

 ## Part 4: Validation